From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: Background and Related Work

+\firstrevision{This is a remote regression because the failure occurs in \texttt{containsAnySpecialChars()}, a program element that was not modified by the bug-inducing commit.
+Unlike an unmask regression, there is no pre-existing latent bug; the method was correct before the commit but was not updated to account for the new handling of \texttt{\%} introduced by the sanitize modification, causing incorrect behavior elsewhere in the codebase.
+This illustrates a scenario where a developer modifies one part of the system without anticipating the assumptions that other unchanged parts depend upon.}

-To better understand the different causes of regression bugs, Tan et al.~\cite{tan2015relifix} categorize regression bugs into three types based on how the regression was introduced: \textit{(i) Local:} where a code modification directly breaks existing functionality within the modified program element; \textit{(ii) Unmask:} where a code modification exposes an existing bug that had previously not affected the behavior of some tests; and \textit{(iii) Remote:} where a code modification introduces a bug in an unchanged program element, leading to failures elsewhere in the code base.
-Intuitively, if a functionality worked in a previous version, a \textit{local} regression can often be fixed by reverting to the previous implementation.
-However, reverting may unintentionally undo newly intended updates associated with the modification.
-Conversely, for an \textit{unmask} regression, where the earlier code effectively concealed an underlying bug, fixing the issue may involve restoring conditions that mask the problematic changes.
-In such cases, repair efforts focus on finding a scenario where the changes no longer impact test behavior, without simply reverting to the previous code, as doing so would re-hide the bug and fail to address the underlying problem.
+\textit{(iii) Unmask.} A code modification exposes an existing bug that had previously not affected the behavior of some tests.
+For an unmask regression, where the earlier code effectively concealed an underlying bug, fixing the issue may involve restoring conditions that mask the problematic changes.
+In such cases, repair efforts focus on finding a scenario where the changes no longer impact test behavior, without simply reverting to the previous code, as doing so would re-hide the bug and fail to address the underlying problem. \firstrevision{RegressionBug-132 from \textit{univocity-parsers}~\footnote{Available at: \href{https://github.com/uniVocity/univocity-parsers}{\textit{https://github.com/uniVocity/univocity-parsers}}} project, a Java CSV/TSV parsing library, illustrates this type.
+The bug-inducing commit refactored \texttt{handleException()} in \texttt{AbstractParser} to enrich error diagnostics, changing it from a void method that throws to a method that returns the constructed exception.}